geniusyield/market-maker/README.md

 configuration values.
 A MAINNET Maestro API key is needed, a payment signing key must be generated and a collateral UTxO must be provided after sending funds to the address given by the payment signing key and the (optional) stake address.

-In order to determine this address, you could use `cardano-cli address build`, but you can also just run the market maker - the address will be printed to the console in the first line of output:
+In order to determine this address, you could use `cardano-cli address build`, but you can also just run the market maker - the address will be printed as the first log of "Info" severity:

 ```
 Genius Yield Market Maker: <MARKET MAKER ADDRESS>